 Visteon uses interest rate swaps to manage interest rate risk.
 These swaps effectively convert a portion of Visteon's fixed rate debt into variable rate debt.
-During the first quarter of 2005, Visteon terminated interest rate swaps with a notional amount of \$200 million related to the 8.25% notes due August 1, 2010, which reduced the notional amount of interest rate swaps to \$350 million at March 31, 2005 and increased the amount of Visteon's borrowings that are effectively on a fixed rate basis from 45% to 55%.
+During the first quarter of 2005, Visteon terminated interest rate swaps with a notional amount of \$200 million related to the 8.25% notes due August 1, 2010, which reduced the notional amount of interest rate swaps to \$350 million.
+As of September 30, 2005 and December 31, 2004 about 46% and 45%, respectively, of Visteon's borrowings were effectively on a fixed rate basis.